-- 4.22 The EA has prepared reservoir failure flood risk mapping to show the largest area that might be flooded if a reservoir were to fail and release the water it holds.
-The mapping displays a worst-case scenario and is only intended as a guide. - 4.23 The site is not at risk of flooding from reservoirs.
+- 4.24 The EA has prepared reservoir failure flood risk mapping to show the largest area that might be flooded if a reservoir were to fail and release the water it holds.
+The mapping displays two scenarios as follows: - Dry this is the extent when the river levels are normal, - Wet this is the extent when there is also flooding from rivers. - 4.25 The site is not at risk of flooding from reservoirs.